Monday, November 19, 2012

 Why does any of this matter?
 Why do I care what my mom would say?
 Who knows if she would have anything to say that would help.
 Hell, maybe I just want commiseration.
 Oh Mom.
 You wouldn't believe what Ellie did this time.
 She would probably get some amount of satisfaction knowing that what goes around comes around-moms of snarky little girls unite!

 After Leo was born, I was pleasantly surprised by how whole I felt, once again, for the first time since my mother died.
 Somehow, becoming a mother myself made me feel complete, awash in a glow of purpose and strength, feelings I hadn't had in years.
 And with every baby, more fulfillment, though always tinged with disbelief: She isn't here to see them, to share this, to share them, with me.
-But it seemed that looking into their little blue eyes (yes, three out of four kids have blue eyes, just like my mom ) grounded me.
+But it seemed that looking into their little blue eyes (yes, three out of four kids have blue eyes, just like my mom and unlike me) grounded me.
 Gave me purpose and forced me, to be brutally honest, to think of someone other than myself.

 I walk solidly, mostly confidently with this band of little people, this family I have that surprises me almost every single day.
 Becoming a mother of so many has made me more decisive, less wish-washy, less prone to grief and regret than I was as a twenty-something in mourning.
 But all of this will never keep me from wondering, what could have been.